-Trends - Firstly it is important to note that the Coroner's Office indicates that the number of suicides recorded is likely to be inaccurate, as in some cases coroners are unwilling to register "death by suicide", primarily due to respect for the wishes of the family.
-Belfast Trust has seen a significant drop in the numbers of suicides in
+The Story behind the Trends - Firstly it is

+important to note that the Coroner's Office indicates that the number of suicides recorded is likely to be inaccurate, as in some cases coroners are unwilling to register "death by suicide", primarily due to respect for the wishes of the family.
+Trends show that the Western Area has fluctuated in the number of child deaths by suicide from 2007.